Duck-Pass/docs/README.md

 <footer>
 ```

-Each line must be less than 100 characters,
+Each line must be less than 100 characters.

 The footer should contain a closing reference to an issue if any.